 - Sprinkle with remaining cheese.

 - Bake in the oven for 15 minutes or until the cheese has completely melted.

 Keywords: black bean enchiladas

-These are gluten free and vegetarian but they were quite filling thanks to all the beans!
+These black bean enchiladas are gluten free and vegetarian but they don’t skimp on flavor!
+Plus, they were quite filling thanks to all the beans!
 Don’t you love quick and easy recipes?
 I’ll definitely be making these again soon!

-Looking for a vegan version?
+Looking for a vegan enchilada recipe?
 Try these vegan black bean enchiladas!
 You might not even miss the cheese!